scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 **Recruit faculty candidates** (spring 2025 hiring):

 **Before**: "Do you have GPU cluster access?"
-**Now**: "Do you have cloud computing support?" → "Yes, full AWS access with institutional support via AWS IDE"
+**Now**: "Do you have cloud computing support?" → "Yes, full AWS access with institutional support via Lens"

 **Faculty retention**:
 - 3 faculty cited research computing infrastructure as reason to stay (retention bonuses totaling $450K)